bsteuber/lizzie-gcloud-setup/README.md

 Why is my instance still running?
 A:
 Only run-lizzie.sh will stop the instance.
 If you only tune or update, remember to stop the instance either by stop-instance.sh or by the Google Cloud console - VM instances - stop button

+Q:
+Why does the output not update for several seconds or longer at high playouts, or when I add another move?
+A:
+I don't know.
+It might be lizzie.
+You can reset the command by changing komi to something else and back.

 ### License